 Hillside participates in several ongoing Outreach Ministries throughout the year.
 Click on their links if you’d like more information about the organizations that we are involved with!

 Hillside Food Bank Project!
-The 1st Sunday of each month at Hillside Community Church- The next collection day for the Plateau Outreach Ministry Food Bank is Sunday, January 7th.
-This month the food bank would like us to collect: canned fruit.
+The 1st Sunday of each month at Hillside Community Church- The next collection day for the Plateau Outreach Ministry Food Bank March 4th.
+This month the food bank would like us to collect canned vegetables.
 The quantity is not the focus, but to respond to the leading of the Holy Spirit.
-If you would like to help with this ministry, please call the church office or simply bring your donations to the church on or before January 7th-Thank you!
+If you would like to help with this ministry, please call the church office or simply bring your donations to the church on or before Mar.
+4th-Thank you!

 Operation Christmas Child-